 How does SPF work with Subdomains?

-SPF policies do not automatically get inherited by subdomains.
-If you use SPF to authenticate your emails and you are sending emails using subdomains, you would need to individually configure SPF records for these subdomains by making modifications to your DNS entries.
+Unlike DMARC subdomain policies, SPF policies do not automatically get inherited by subdomains.
+As said above, if you are sending emails using subdomains, you would need to individually configure SPF records for these subdomains by making modifications to your DNS entries.

 v=spf1 include:spf.domain.com include:spf.xyz.net -all